-- 1. It protects the privacy of the agents, since the agents do not exchange any messages between themselves, while the mediators work on protected values (say, on secret sharing of the input values, or on homomorphic encryption of those values). - 2.
-In settings where the agents cannot efficiently communicate among themselves, it is hard to run DCOP algorithms, because such algorithms require the agents to exchange messages.
+- 1. It protects the privacy of the agents since the agents no longer exchange among themselves messages that relate to their private data, while the mediators work on protected values (say, on secret sharing of the input values, or on homomorphic encryption of those values). - 2.
+In some settings, the agents cannot efficiently communicate among themselves.
+This can happen in scenarios in which the agents are energyconstrained, such as static or mobile sensors [19, 20], or in scenarios in which the agents do not even know with whom they are constrained as in the case with requesters of satellite observations [14].
+In such cases, it is hard to run DCOP algorithms, because they require the agents to exchange messages.
 Some of those algorithms (like SYNCBB) require all agents to communicate between themselves.
 The problem in MAX-SUM is somewhat relaxed, as it requires only pairs of agents that are constrained to exchange messages.
 However, if two agents are constrained it does not imply that they can efficiently communicate.
-Delegating the computational task to a set of dedicated servers that are connected among themselves offers a remedy for this problem. - 3.
-Agents who do not have the computational resources or the expertise to run the DCOP algorithm may benefit from delegating that computation to external servers who will perform it for them in a secure manner. - 4.
-While DCOP algorithms depend on having all agents active and cooperative, the mediated model is much more robust.
-Once all agents submit their inputs in a secure manner to the mediators, even if some of them experience a failure, the mediators can still complete the computation and provide the needed outputs to all agents that are still operational.
+Delegating the computational task to a set of dedicated servers that are connected among themselves offers a remedy for this problem.